-How to Enable & Use Twitter Integration in OS X Mountain Lion
+How to Enable & Use Twitter Integration in Mac OS X

-Twitter is deeply integrated in OS X now that Mountain Lion has arrived, and you can send tweets from just about anywhere once it’s set up and configured.
+Twitter is deeply integrated into the Mac now with the latest versions of OS X, and that means you can send tweets from just about anywhere once it’s set up and configured.
 If you went to System Preferences hoping to find a panel to set it up and walked away confused, don’t worry because enabling Twitter is just tucked into a general services panel, and configuring it will only take a minute or two:

 - Sign up for a free Twitter account if you haven’t done so yet